Skip to content

 • Used in the Log Explorer.

 By default, it performs an exact search on the content of message, and message must be in JSON format.
 Log content in other formats does not support this search method.
 The search format is: @key:value.
-For multi-level JSON, use . to connect key names, for example @key1.key2:value, as shown in the figure.
+For multi-level JSON, use . to connect key names, such as @key1.key2:value, as shown in the figure:

 message information is as follows: